 What is a Pre-Contract?

 A pre-contract is a legal contract that precedes another contract; in medieval canon law a pre-contract refers to an existing contract of marriage that pre-dates a subsequent contract of marriage.
 Such a pre-contract would legally nullify any later marriages into which either party entered.
-Therefore Edward IV’s contract of marriage with Eleanor Talbot became a pre-contract when he subsequently entered into a second (and consequently bigamous) contract of marriage with Elizabeth Woodville.
+Therefore Edward IV’s contract of marriage with Eleanor Talbot became a pre-contract when he subsequently entered into a second (and consequently bigamous) contract of marriage with Elizabeth Woodville while Eleanor was still living.
 As a result the children of Edward IV and Elizabeth Woodville were declared bastards and unable to succeed to the throne.

 It must be emphasised that a pre-contract is therefore a previous and legally binding contract of marriage and not a form of betrothal or engagement prior to, or pre, a later contract of marriage.
 The term ‘pre-contract’ in medieval law meant ‘marriage’.1